keith-merchant-ibm/vpc-on-classic-1/errors.md

 If you are using the CLI, run the command `ibmcloud is subnets` to list all the subnets for the VPC.
 Then, run the command `ibmcloud is subnet <subnet-id>` for each subnet in the VPC, and check for conflicts with the value of `IPv4 CIDR` in the CLI output.

+## new_account_provisioning_disabled
+**Message**: Provisioning of resources for accounts new to VPC are disabled for VPC Gen1.
+Please use VPC Gen2.

+Due to the end of life of VPC Gen 1, new accounts are not able to provision new resources and will see this error when doing so.
+Use VPC Gen 2 to provision new resources.

 ## not_authorized
 **Message**: The request is not authorized.